pablo-abc/felte/packages/site/markdown/docs/svelte/en/latest/helper-functions.md

 ### reset

 A function that resets all inputs and the `data` store to its original values.
 It has no arguments.

+### setInitialValues

+A helper function that sets the initialValues Felte handles internally.
+If called after initialization of the form, these values will be used when calling `reset`.

 ### createSubmitHandler